blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 Gain proficiency with a new weapon, or expertise with a weapon you are proficient with.

 ## Warrior
+Trained in the art of war, the warrior actively shapes the battlefield through superior strategy and battle tactics.
+A party who wishes to win large battles, command a small force of hired swords, or outmaneuver a numerically superior enemy is wise to recruit a warrior in their ranks.

 ### At level 1
 #### Skills
 - Swords